-Caesar's originally opened as the Locarno ball room on 1st October 1929.
-The ball room and adjoining shops and flats were designed by Treheame and Norman Preston and Co.
-(Treheame and Norman were responsible for much of the architecture in Kingsway WC.)
-The style of this scheme is restrained neo-Georgian, with a dark red brick facade and stone window surrounds on the first floors, black painted metal casement windows and extremely spare decoration in the form of a single stringcourse.
+Caesar's night club originally opened as the Locarno Ball Room on 1st October 1929.
+The ball room and adjoining shops and flats were designed by Trehearne and Norman Preston and Co.
+(Trehearne and Norman were the architects of much of the monumental architecture in Kingsway WC.)
+The style of this scheme is restrained neo-Georgian, with a dark red brick façade and stone window surrounds on the first floors, black painted metal casement windows and extremely spare decoration in the form of a single stringcourse.
 The first floor of the central bay is clad in dressed stone.
 The swept roof is steeply pitched and covered with clay tiles.

-With its large dance floor and exotic interior this dance hall shows how important dancing was-as-entertainment,-eontinum^4n-^5opularity up until the-Second World-War.
-Of note when the building opened was the fresh air supplied by a plenum system "necessary if those engaged in dancing are to reap the benefits, which should accrue from this healthful exercise".
-The Locarno continued to be a popular venue during the 1950's when Rock and Roll was the dance craze.
-The name was changed to the Cat's Whiskers in 1970 and subsequently The Ritz and The Studio.
-Today it is still a dance hall and is called Caesar's night-club.
-The front of the dance hall now sports a large model of Julius Caesar with chariot and horses.
+With its large dance floor and exotic interior this dance hall shows how important dancing was as entertainment, continuing in popularity up until the Second World War.
+Of interest, when the building opened, was the fresh air supplied by a plenum system "necessary if those engaged in dancing are to reap the benefits, which should accrue from this healthful exercise".
+The Locarno continued to be popular during the 1950's when Rock and Roll swept the nation.
+The name was changed to the Cat's Whiskers in 1970 then The Ritz and latterly The Studio.
+Today it is still a dance venue.
+The front elevation now boasts a large model of Julius Caesar with chariot and horses which has become a well known local landmark.